hrz8/reacting-your-giphy/README.md

 ### Build the app 🔧

-Build the app using `yarn` (again, it will using `vite` under the hood).
+Build the app using `yarn` (again, it will using `vite` under the hood to compile and build).
 This command below will serve you `./dist/` folder which you can deploy anywhere

 ```bash
 $ yarn build